Consumer Duty: Final Rules

 Boards of directors must appoint a Consumer Duty champion.
 The individual should be an independent non-executive director.
 Alongside the chair and CEO, they must ensure the Duty is regularly discussed.

-Senior managers must support the Consumer Duty across the product lifecycle.
 The FCA says the “Consumer Duty imposes expectations across the product lifecycle including design, distribution and delivery of products and services and each senior manager must take responsibility for the role they can play in delivering compliance with it.”

 Technology and data